Mastering real estate terms: A quick guide

 Whether you intend to acquire a mortgage or process one for a client, here are the real estate terms you must be aware of:

-A down payment on, say, a townhouse is the minimum amount you are required to pay the mortgage lender upfront.
-It’s usually somewhere between 5%-20% of the property’s total value and most often comes out of your savings.
-If you hear a phrase like ‘Ahmed put down a 20% down on his villa’, that means Ahmed has made a 20% down payment.
+A down payment on a townhouse is the minimum amount you are required to pay the mortgage lender upfront.
+It’s usually between 5%-20% of the property’s total value and most often comes from your savings.
+If you hear a phrase like ‘Ahmed put down a 20% payment on his villa’, that means Ahmed has made a 20% down payment.

 Mortgage interest